Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Introduction

 the IBVP (\ref{finite}) admits a solution $u\in C([0,T^*]; H^s (0,L))$.
-In case $(i)$ this solution is unique, while in case $(ii)$ the solution also satisfies
+In case $(i)$ this solution $u\in C([0,T^*]; H^s (0,L))$ is unique, while in case $(ii)$, the solution also satisfies

-and is the unique $H^s(0,L)$--solution with this property.
+and is the unique $C([0,T^*]; H^s (0,L))$--solution with this property.
 In both cases, the corresponding solution map is Lipschitz continuous. \end{itemize} \end{theorem}

 The issue of uniqueness could use some elaboration.
-When $0\leq s< \frac12$, the local well-posedness results presented in both Theorem \ref{th-half} and Theorem \ref{th-finite} are {\it conditional} (see Kato \cite{kato-1} where this distinction is made) since (\ref{condd-1}) or (\ref{condd-2}) is needed to ensure the uniqueness.
+In (i) of both Theorems \ref{th-half} and \ref{th-finite}, the uniqueness means that if there are two solutions $u , v \in C ( [ 0, T^*]; H^s)$, then $u \equiv v$.
+However, for (ii) of both Theorems \ref{th-half} and \ref{th-finite}, the uniqueness means that if there are two solutions $u , v \in C ( [ 0, T^*]; H^s)$ satisfying either \eqref{condd-1} or \eqref{condd-2}, then $ u \equiv v $.
+Therefore, when $0\leq s< \frac12$, the local well-posedness results presented in both Theorem \ref{th-half} and Theorem \ref{th-finite} are {\it conditional} (see Kato \cite{kato-1} where this distinction was made in the context of general classes of equations) since (\ref{condd-1}) or (\ref{condd-2}) is needed to ensure the uniqueness.
 It is naturally of interest to know whether these conditions can be removed.
 If these auxiliary conditions can be removed, the corresponding results are called unconditional well-posedness, or simply well-posedness.
-In fact, we will be able to extend the results for smaller values of $s$, so obtaining the following additional wrinkle on Theorems \ref{th-half} and \ref{th-finite}.
+In fact, a further argument allows the results for smaller values of $s$ to be extended, so obtaining the following additional wrinkle appertaining to Theorems \ref{th-half} and \ref{th-finite}.

 \begin{theorem}[unconditional well-posedness] Let $0\leq s< \frac12$ be given.
 Then, both (\ref{condd-1}) and (\ref{condd-2}) can be removed, so the corresponding well-posedness is unconditional. \end{theorem} As mentioned, the preceding results are all local, which is to say the time interval $(0,T^*)$ over which the solution is guaranteed to exist depends on the size of initial and boundary data.
 If $T^*$ can be chosen independently of the size of the initial and boundary data, then the result is termed global well-posedness.
 The following global well-posedness results for (\ref{half}) and (\ref{finite}) are proved here.